LadyAleena/site/files/lib/readme.md

 [Page](Page): These modules display my site's pages, generate data for specific sections or pages on my site, or are miscellaneous helpers for my site.

-[RPG](RPG): These modules were written to help me display my AD&D player characters, however, that project is on indefinite hold.
-They are not worth sharing as they are for *Advanced Dungeons & Dragons* 2nd Ed., and the current edition is 5.

 ### Modules in use on my site that I want to also share

 [**Fancy**](Fancy): These modules were written to allow for more fancy usage of some functions.
 You can read [readme](Fancy/readme.md) for more information.